sharedstreets/sharedstreets-ref-system/README.md

 #### How does this relate to OpenStreetMap?
 (Or, doesn't OSM already do this?)**

 SharedStreets complements OpenStreetMap.
-OSM does not attempt to provide stable IDs, and complex OSM ways make many application challenging to build using raw OSM data.
+OSM does not attempt to provide stable IDs, and complex OSM ways make many applications difficult to build using raw OSM data.

 SharedStreets provides a layer of abstraction on top of OSM, allowing users to work with the *topology* of OpenStreetMaps data without dealing with the details how OSM ways are encoded.

-By providing direct references to OSM way and node IDs users can always query and relate the underlying OSM data in cases where needed.
+By providing direct references to OSM way and node IDs users can always query and relate SharedStreets references back to the underlying OSM data where needed.

-We believe that SharedStreets will allow users to more rapidly improve OpenStreetMap data by making it easier to identify missing streets, or opportunities to improve street geometries.
+We believe that SharedStreets will allow users to more rapidly improve OpenStreetMap data by making it easier to identify missing streets, or opportunities to improve street geometry and connectivity.

 #### How does SharedStreets relate to OSMLR v1.x?